-There are three types of overload protection:
+There are four types of overload protection:

 This overload is triggered when the current to the power amplifier exceeds 5.7 Amps average.
 When triggered, the power amplifier is shutdown, causing the “Overload” front panel LED to illuminate.
 To restart the amplifier, an enable command is required.